 -The written exam in June will focus listening, vocabulary & grammar, formal e-mail writing, description of a graph (all material since September

 You should be able to demonstrate you can skilfully use this vocabulary.

-2. -Oral (50%) Oral presentations and oral activities in class and oral exam in June.
+2. -Oral (50%) Video project, oral presentations, oral activities in class and oral exam in June.
 The oral exam covers the course content of the whole year, since September.
-The oral exam may take place at Ichec or online via Teams depending on the decisions of the government.

 *To succeed, students will have to demonstrate a sufficient mastery of BOTH written and oral skills, and to comply with the required B2 level of the European Framework for Languages defined by the Council of Europe.
 The final grade is not necessarily a mathematical average.
 Moreover, students will have to demonstrate the appropriate business skills from the European Framework (see above).